 TiE Silicon Valley Celebrates 30th Anniversary, Announces TiEcon 2022, World's Largest Entrepreneurship Conference

-Healthcare Pioneer Dr. Albert Bourla, Chairman and CEO of Pfizer, to deliver Grand Keynote with Rich Karlgaard as the virtual conference targets 50,000 attendees from 100 countries
+Healthcare Pioneer Dr. Albert Bourla, Chairman and CEO of Pfizer, slated to deliver a Grand Keynote with Rich Karlgaard as the virtual conference targets 50,000 attendees from 100 countries

-SANTA CLARA, Calif., March 21, 2022 /PRNewswire/ -- TiE Silicon Valley, a not-for-profit dedicated to fostering global entrepreneurship, has announced virtual TiEcon 2022, May 5-7.
-TiEcon 2022, the world's largest technology-anchored entrepreneurship conference, showcases thought leaders and brings together innovators, venture capitalists, and technology firms to inspire and advance entrepreneurship.
+SANTA CLARA, Calif., March 23, 2022 /PRNewswire/ -- TiE Silicon Valley, a not-for-profit organization dedicated to fostering global entrepreneurship, has announced that virtual TiEcon 2022 will be held May 5-7.
+TiEcon 2022, the world's largest technology-anchored entrepreneurship conference, is expected to attract 50,000 attendees and will showcase global thought leaders and bring together innovators, venture capitalists, and technology firms from around the world to inspire and advance entrepreneurship.

-Ranked among the top 10 conferences worldwide for ideas and entrepreneurship, TiEcon has attracted thousands of entrepreneurs and professionals.
-TiEcon 2022 will focus on the hottest areas of innovation: artificial intelligence and machine learning, cloud technologies, crypto, cybersecurity, health, supply chain, sustainability, and more.
+Among the top 10 conferences worldwide for ideas and entrepreneurship, TiEcon has attracted thousands of entrepreneurs and professionals from over 100 countries since its inception.
+TiEcon 2022 will focus on the hottest areas of innovation including artificial intelligence and machine learning, cloud technologies, crypto, cybersecurity, health, supply chain, sustainability, and many more.

-The grand keynote speaker is Dr. Albert Bourla, chairman and CEO of Pfizer Inc. He was named the top pharmaceutical CEO in America by Institutional Investor in 2020.
-A Greek immigrant, former veterinarian, and child of Holocaust survivors, Dr. Bourla became the head of Pfizer in 2019 and transformed the corporation just before being tested by the Covid-19 pandemic.
+Slated to deliver a grand keynote is Dr. Albert Bourla, Chairman and CEO of Pfizer Inc. Bourla became the head of Pfizer in 2019 and accelerated the company's transformation to be more innovative and science-driven just before it was put to test by the Covid-19 pandemic.
+Mobilizing Pfizer amid some of the most strenuous conditions experienced in modern times, he oversaw the nine-month journey to deliver a breakthrough COVID-19 vaccine.
+A Greek immigrant, former veterinarian, and child of Holocaust survivors, Bourla was named the 2022 Genesis Prize Laureate in recognition of his leadership during the pandemic.

-Mobilizing Pfizer amidst strenuous conditions, Dr. Bourla had a front-row seat to the years-long process of developing a vaccine played out in nine months in a story of innovation, determination, and ingenuity.

 "It gives me great pleasure to address a global audience of innovators and changemakers at TiEcon 2022.
-As the product of one of the most incredible achievements while facing political, social, and economic crises, I hope to emphasize that it isn't about luck, but methodical preparation, strong leadership and a clear vision that brought the vaccine forward.
-It is equally applicable to any endeavor that any entrepreneur, professional, or executive chooses to undertake today." -Dr. Albert Bourla
+I look forward to sharing our journey of delivering a COVID-19 vaccine in record time.
+This effort showed us that nothing is impossible, a lesson that I know will resonate with innovators in all fields." - Dr. Albert Bourla

-"We are beyond excited to have Dr. Bourla, an iconic leader, to inspire our global audience attending TiEcon 2022." - A.G.
+"We're beyond excited to have Dr. Bourla, an iconic leader, to inspire the audience attending TiEcon 2022." - A.G.
 Karunakaran, president, TiE Silicon Valley

-"I am honored to welcome and host Dr. Bourla to the grand stage in an intimate conversation with Rich Karlgaard, a media personality and long-time publisher of Forbes." - Vish Mishra, Council of Trustees and former president, TiE Silicon Valley
+"I'm grateful to welcome and host Dr. Bourla at the grand stage in an intimate conversation with Rich Karlgaard, a media personality, former publisher, and now editor-at-large and futurist of Forbes." - Vish Mishra, Council of Trustees and former president, TiE Silicon Valley

-"On behalf of the entire TiEcon leadership team and volunteers, we are thrilled to have Dr. Bourla grace the occasion." - Kamal Anand and Dipty Desai, board members and joint conveners chairing TiEcon 2022
+"On behalf of the entire TiEcon leadership team and volunteers organizing the conference, we're beyond thrilled to have Dr. Bourla grace the occasion." - Kamal Anand and Dipty Desai, joint conveners chairing TiEcon 2022

 About TiE Silicon Valley